ahungry/ahungry_deletefier/README.md

 # Ahungry Deletefier

-NOTE: Beta quality, I need to do some play throughs with this mod!
+NOTE: Alpha quality, I need to do some play throughs with this mod!

 WARNING: You will NOT be able to complete certain quests as expected with this mod.
 Accepting that will (perhaps) add some replayability - or let CLUAConsole be your friend for items you feel you should have received (use NearInfinity or EEKeeper on another saved game to find the item codes).

+This is also probably going to do really dumb things, like remove "creature" items off of creatures (where some creature abilities are stored/tracked by item codes like GHOULC.itm, or the troll thing SCS does?).

 What percent of items would you like to have disappear (creatures, stores, and areas)?